-Events, Fall 2014
+Events, Fall 2016

-- Artist's lecture, Tuesday, September 23, at 7:00 p.m., in Griffiths 123, reception to follow
+- Lecture by Chika Okeke-Agulu, Thursday, September 15, at 7:00 p.m. in Griffiths 123, with reception to follow in the gallery.

 Poetry for Peace

 Please come to read a poem you've written, a poem by a favorite poet, or just to listen to poems on a different theme.
 And bring your friends!
 You are welcome to read poems in languages other than English, but you should provide an English translation as well.
 Because we believe the empathetic community created by sharing ANY kind of poetry can lead to peace and social justice, we welcome all poems, not just those that touch directly on those themes.
-Poetry for Peace readings are eligible for the First Year Cup.

 The first two readings of the semester (September 12 and October 10) are eligible for the First-Year Cup.